 The 2018 Deloitte Global Outsourcing Survey Presentation

 Is outsourcing really a good thing to do?
-Will the outsourcing companies survive the next decade?
+Will the outsourcing companies survive in the next decade?
 We examined 9 IT outsourcing success stories to learn how world famous companies use outsourcing to grow their businesses and outrun their competitors on the global market, while cooperating with remote teams.